edgardohd/veraRubinInterview-stars/README.md

     996icu/996.ICU: 261666
     EbookFoundation/free-programming-books: 230006
     freeCodeCamp/freeCodeCamp: 343651

+It is assumed that you have python 3 and the docker CLI installed in your system.

 ## Building the Docker Image

 Follow the steps below:

-1. Use a command line to login to your Docker Hub account:
+1. Use the command line to login to your Docker Hub account:

     ```docker login```

-2. Go to de directory where the Dockerfile is and execute:
+2. Go to the Dockerfile directory and execute:

     ```docker build .```